dev-sudeep/CherryOS/README.md

-# CherryOS
+# CherryBit

-CherryOS is a cross-platform operating system utility project that provides implementations for both macOS and Windows environments.
+CherryBit is a cross-platform operating system utility project that provides implementations for both macOS and Windows environments.

 ## Project Structure

 The project is organized into two main components:

-- `cherryos_mac/` - Contains the macOS implementation
+- `cherrybit_mac/` - Contains the macOS implementation
-- `cherryos_win/` - Contains the Windows implementation
+- `cherrybit_win/` - Contains the Windows implementation

 ## Overview

-CherryOS is designed to provide operating system level functionality across different platforms.
+CherryBit is designed to provide operating system level functionality across different platforms.
 The project maintains separate codebases for macOS and Windows to ensure optimal performance and native integration on each platform.

 ## Getting Started